alncat/opusDSD/README.md

 boths are in the output directory

+During training, opus-DSD will output temporary volumes called ```refx*.mrc```, you can check out the intermediate result by looking at them.
+Opus-DSD uses 3D volume as intermediate representation, so it requires larger amount of memory, v100 gpus will be sufficient for its training.
+It's training speed is slower, which requires 2 hours on 4 v100 gpus to finish one epoch on dataset with 20k images.

 # analyze result
 The analysis scripts are in another program, cryoViz, availabel at https://www.github.com/alncat/cryoViz . clone it and change to the directory contains cryoViz